aws-samples/busy-engineers-document-bucket/instructions/docs/add-the-encryption-sdk.md

 ```

-You just started decrypting data client-side as well!
+The application just started decrypting data client-side as well!

 The data returned from S3 for `retrieve` is now encrypted.
 Before returning that data to the user, you added a call to the AWS Encryption SDK to decrypt the data.
 Under the hood, the Encryption SDK: